Veterans Entrepreneurship Training (VET)

 - Weeks 2–11: Class lectures from 6–9 p.m. on Wednesdays with ongoing field validation throughout the course.
 Dinner is always provided.

-- Week 12: Invitation-only showcase of participants’ capstone projects to partners of the Veterans Future Lab and leaders in the NYU Tandon Future Labs community.
+- Week 12: Showcase of participants’ capstone projects to partners of the Veterans Future Lab and leaders in the NYU Tandon Future Labs community.
 The capstone provides participants with their first real-world, consequential experience presenting their business ideas.

 Classes touch on prototyping, customer channels, business models, legal and accounting matters for startups, and more.
 Upon completion of the program, students are awarded a VET certificate from the NYU Tandon Future Labs.